-Other deficiencies are identified in the requests for specific information requirements in Appendices A-C.
+Other deficiencies are identified in the requests for specific information requirements in Appendices A-B.

 They are explained in sections i.B.b.
-Shortcomings in the prediction of toxicological properties and i.B.c.
-Shortcomings in the prediction of ecotoxicological properties of this appendix, and endpoint-specific deficiencies under the request for a specific information requirement in
+Shortcomings in the prediction of toxicological properties of this appendix, and endpoint-specific deficiencies under the request for a specific information requirement in Appendices A-B.

-Appendices A-C.